nrmkirkwood/nrmkirkwood.github.io/_projects/fumehoodfred.md

     Top: Chemistry Building hourly energy consumption over 1 week.
 Bottom: Chemistry Building daily energy consumption over 1 year.
 Source: University of Melbourne Utility Report Database via Clariti (https://sustainablecampus.unimelb.edu.au/energy/on-campus)
 </div>

-Over a single week, binning the data into hourly blocks, there was a fairly constant baseline of around 1,100 kWh energy consumption per hour.
+Over a single week, there was a fairly constant baseline of around 1,100 kWh energy consumption per hour.
 During working hours, consumption peaks between 1,500-1,900 kWh per hour.
 To contextualise these numbers, the fridge/freezer in a residential house might use 0.25 kWh per hour.

-Let’s average that out some more.
-Over the past year, binning the data into daily blocks, energy consumption was around 27-28 MWh per day on the weekend and around 30-40 MWh per day Mon-Fri.
-Adding up over a year, from September 2022-September 2023 our building consumed 11,575 MWh of energy.
-(I have no idea why the energy use is so different in Jan-March 2023 than the rest of the year - maybe some change in how the energy use was metered?).
+Over the past year, energy consumption was around 27-28 MWh per day on the weekend and around 30-40 MWh per day Mon-Fri.
+In total, from September 2022 to September 2023 our building consumed 11,575 MWh of energy.

 These numbers are hard to understand without a comparison to other industries or residential energy use.
-To do this, I’ll take average/typical numbers for energy use (per year) for each sector and divide by area of floor space.
-This might seem a little arbitrary - why not divide by number of people working in each building - but it’s how the data is presented in the [DCCEW “Commercial Buildings Energy Consumption Baseline Study 2022”](https://www.energy.gov.au/publications/commercial-buildings-energy-consumption-baseline-study-2022) which makes it a convenient way to compare energy consumption.
+To do this, I’ll take average/typical numbers for energy use (per year) for each sector and divide by floor area.
+(Why floor area?
+This is how the data is presented in the [DCCEW “Commercial Buildings Energy Consumption Baseline Study 2022”](https://www.energy.gov.au/publications/commercial-buildings-energy-consumption-baseline-study-2022) which makes it a convenient way to compare energy consumption).
 For residential, I took the average home energy use in Victoria from the [AER Residential Energy consumption benchmarks (Table 9, averaged across all DNSPs)](https://www.aer.gov.au/system/files/Residential%20energy%20consumption%20benchmarks%20-%209%20December%202020_0.pdf) and the average floor area of a new house in Victoria in 2020-2021 from the [ABS](https://www.abs.gov.au/articles/average-floor-area-new-residential-dwellings).

 <div class="row justify-content-sm-center">
     <div class="col-sm-8 mt-3 mt-md-0">